 While we love your pets, and appreciate how much you want to have them share your glamping experience, there is a risk involved.
 If left inside a tent, or when something interesting is seen outside, a dog’s natural instinct is often to scratch at the screens.
 A damaged tent may have to be sent to the manufacturer in Denver, Colorado, and the cost of shipping, repair, and customs clearance can easily exceed $1000 – for even a small repair.
 This cost would be your responsibility.
 Never leave your pet alone inside a glamping tent.

-Our large bell tents have a queen sized bed with soft mattresses and quality sheets, pine furniture, electric heater, fans, lights and even WIFI.
+Our Bell and Explorer tents have a queen sized bed with pillow top mattresses and quality sheets, pine furniture, electric heater, fans, and lights.
 There is a raised veranda with outdoor chairs and a small enclosure with a portable toilet.
 A short walk takes you to private bathrooms with showers.
 Our hot tubs under the stars are close by.
 Glamping guests have full access to the amenities and the complementary breakfast.

 Our new Safari Tents have various sleeping options – king, queen, two queens or a queen and a twin bed — all with pillow-top mattresses and quality sheets, pine furniture, fans, pellet wood stoves and electric lights.
 There is a large raised veranda with outdoor chairs and a private enclosure with a portable toilet and sink.
-Additional bathrooms and showers are nearby.
-Picnic tables and a barbeque are at the Glampers Pavilion.
+Private bathrooms and showers for our glampers are nearby.
+Picnic tables and a barbeque are at the Glamper’s Pavilion.
 Our hot tubs under the stars are available for you to schedule your personal time.
 Breakfast each morning between 8 and 10 am is complimentary.
 The glamping sites are on the side of Dominion Hill, letting you experience nature in privacy– with most of the comforts of home!